Was Jesus a Carpenter?

 What Did ‘Carpenter’ Mean in Ancient Jerusalem?

 When we read the Bible, it can be easy to fall into the trap of forgetting that the scriptures were originally written in languages that have all but been lost to time.
-The English versions (or whatever language you might prefer) are essentially translations of translations, and in certain cases translators may have chosen words that were subtly different from the words in the original manuscripts.
-On top of that, even among English versions, we could be dealing with archaic terminology that carried with it different connotations at the time the work was translated.
+The English versions are essentially translations of translations, and in certain cases translators may have chosen words that were subtly different from the words in the original manuscripts.
+On top of that, even among English versions, there is archaic terminology that carried with it different connotations at the time the work was translated.
 This can make it difficult to pin down the exact meaning of certain terms.
 Many biblical scholars believe that this is the case with ‘carpentry.’

 Today, a carpenter is someone who works with wood.
 But did the original term in Ancient Greek (the language that the Gospels were first written in) mean the same thing?
 There is evidence to suggest that the scriptures originally identified Jesus and Joseph as being of the ‘tektōn’ profession, meaning they were craftsmen or builders.
 This doesn’t preclude them from working with wood, but it does open up other possibilities as well.